 What About Removal?
 Large wood is critical to the health of a creek for these reasons, but in some cases, it can conflict with the needs of the creekside landowner.
 Large fallen wood can sometimes divert the stream’s energy toward a bank, posing a threat of bank failure or other damage, or may have caused serious damage at the time it fell.
 These might be reasons why a landowner would feel the need to remove fallen wood that lies within a creek channel.

-Permitting: If you do need to remove wood from a stream, you first need to notify the Department of Fish and Wildlife by filing for a Lake or Streambed Alteration (1600 LSA) permit.
+Permitting: If you need to remove wood from a stream, first you must notify the Department of Fish and Wildlife by filing a Lake or Streambed Alteration (1600 LSA) permit.
 As mentioned above, wood changes the creek’s bed and banks when it falls in; by removing it, a landowner is also causing change.
 The Marin RCD can assist landowners in filling out a 1600 LSA permit.

 Attention: Green Waste Days at West Marin Compost

 The 2015-2016 free green waste drop off dates have ended.
 Stay tuned for 2017 dates.
 This is your opportunity for free and safe disposal of green waste yard materials such as branches, grass and light brush.
 No building materials.
 They are located at 5575 Nicasio Valley Road and can be reached by phone at 415 662 9849.
 Check out their webpage to learn more about West Marin Compost, Click HERE!

 Attention: Household Hazardous Waste, Universal Waste, Bulb & Battery Take Back Program